Slow WordPress Sites? This Is Why You Should NOT Speed Them Up

 How does it work?
 The user has access to a copy of a page situated in an area that is geographically the nearest one – without having to access the central server.

 Needless to say, the CDN way is much faster, especially for streaming and downloads.
-Servers are also optimized to deliver different types of content in the most efficient way.
-The CDN not only improves performance, but also allows for relieving traffic coming from the infrastructure of the original provider.
+Servers are also optimized to deliver different types of content most efficiently.
+The CDN not only improves performance but also allows for relieving traffic coming from the infrastructure of the original provider.

-With headless, you can forget all the pains connected with WordPress.
+With headless architecture, you can forget all the pains connected with WordPress.
 A small change to the code cannot break the system.
 Your marketers can easily just change particular portions of content in a headless CMS without influencing the whole website.

 86%